isabella232/aries-activity-salesforce-source/README.md

 ```javascript
 "query": "SELECT Id, Name FROM Account"
 ```
 Note: SOQL does not support `SELECT *`, but you can use this integrations custom `SELECT_ALL`.
+This method currently only supports querying one object.
 Example:
 ```javascript
 "query": "SELECT_ALL FROM Account"
 ```